-Table A.1 shows the estimated potential for annual CO_2 savings by 2022 as a result of the cost effective measures modelled in the study.
-A total of 152 kton of CO_2 could be avoided annually across the Cardiff City Region by the measures included in the table.
+Table A.1 shows the estimated potential for annual $CO_2$ savings by 2022 as a result of the cost effective measures modelled in the study.
+A total of 273 kton of $CO_2$ could be avoided annually across Wales by the measures included in the table.
 The measures contributing the most, in absolute terms, to overall savings are pre '76 solid wall insulation and solid wall insulation.
 Cardiff is the area with the greatest potential - which is to be expected given the difference in size from the other local authorities.

 Table A.2 shows the potential displayed in Table A.1, normalised by the size of each local authority in terms of number of households.
 This is done to eliminate the influence of the size of the local authorities and reveal more about the influence of the housing stock and fuel mix in each location.
 The table has been colour coded by column in order to reveal the local authority in which the greatest potential for savings lies by measure.
-For example Merthyr Tydfil and Swansea have the potential to achieve high savings form replacing single glazing - on average 15.7 kg CO2 and 15.5 kg CO2 per household annually, compared to the lowest potential for this measure which is 4.9 kg CO2 per household annually for Bridgend.
-Similarly, in Monmouthshire, pre '76 cavity wall insulation has the potential to achieve annual savings of the order of 144.8 kg CO2 per household compared to 46.4 kg CO2 per household per year for Rhondda, Cynon, Taff.
-The different potential between local authorities as displayed here is a function of two things - the prevalence of properties receptive to a particular measure in the stock and the type of fuel (i.e. the number of properties off grid) in a particular area.
+For example Ceredigion has the potential to achieve high savings form replacing single glazing - on average 20.4 kg CO2 per household annually, compared to the lowest potential for this measure which is 4.6 kg CO2 per household annually for Flintshire.
+Similarly, in Monmouthshire, pre '76 cavity wall insulation has the potential to achieve annual savings of the order of 144.8 kg CO2 per household compared to 37 kg CO2 per household per year for Gwynedd.
+The different potential between local authorities as displayed here is a function of two things - the prevalence of properties receptive to a particular area.
 The last row indicates the average saving from each measure across Wales, while the last column shows cumulative savings per household in each local authority from cost effective measures.

 Table A.3 isolates the effect of the fuel mix further by normalising the potential for CO2 savings by the number of instances in each local authority.
-An average for each measure across the region is also provided.
+An average for each measure across Wales is also provided.
 While Table A.2 also includes the influence of the density of stock appropriate for retrofit, Table A.3 refers to an actual instance; a household retrofitted in a particular location displays different savings because of the average fuel mix in the particular local authority.
-Table A.3 is colour coded by row, highlighting the most effective measure in terms of carbon savings for the average household eligible for cost-effective retrofit in each local authority.
+Table A.3 is colour coded by row, highlighting the most effective measure in terms of carbon savings for the average household in each local authority.